Part 3 – Currency Exhibition

 Did you know?

-The Tyrolean pound is a coin that was used during the later Hellenic period until the Great Revolt for the “Half-Shekel” donations in the Second Temple.
+The Tyrolean pound is a coin that was used from the later Hellenic period until the Great Revolt for the “Half-Shekel” donations in the Second Temple.
 It was chosen for its high percentage of pure silver.

 Hasmonean dynasty (168–37 BCE)